 Turning it off

 Click on Gmail’s gear icon in the upper right, then click on Customize underneath “Inbox type”.

 The “magic” is right there: “Deselect all categories to go back to your old inbox”.
-Uncheck everything you can.
+Uncheck everything but Primary.

 Click the gear, click Settings, click See all settings, and then click the Inbox tab:

 The process is the same: uncheck all of the categories you can and you’ll get your inbox back.
 Be sure to scroll to the bottom of the Settings page and click Save Changes when you’re done.

 I’m all for change, but I’m also all for choice.
-I’m very grateful that Gmail has made this an optional feature.
+I’m grateful Gmail has made this an optional feature.

 It certainly doesn’t fit the way I handle email.
 I also don’t want to give up control to Gmail to make its bad categorizations.

-With inboxes overflowing, I could see this might be a useful addition — if it worked.
+With inboxes overflowing, this might be a useful addition — if it worked.